benkoehlL/PyQtCourse/README.md

 # PyQtCourse

-In this repository I keep my homework programs from an Udemy PyQt Course
+In this repository, I keep my homework programs from an Udemy PyQt Course